GET EMF NEWS

 OUR ROLE

-programming for their target audiences, (c) helps educators employ media-based teaching tools; and (d) helps donors and investors achieve their charitable and philanthropic goals through media and educational programming.
+donors and investors achieve their charitable and philanthropic goals through media and educational programming.

-EMF also offers a full range of donor and investor advisory services, and donor advised funds for qualified individuals and organizations.
+EMF offers a full range of donor and investor advisory services, and donor advised funds for qualified individuals and organizations.
 EMF offers donors and socially conscious investors reliable, leveraged and cost effective ways to ensure maximum impacts and outcomes for their grants and investments.

 Environmental Media Fund is the only organization of its kind, providing professional due diligence, project oversight and portfolio management for donors and social venture philanthropy investors.
 Our approach emphasizes collaboration with other existing nonprofit organizations.

 EMF's support and assistance stimulates the production, distribution and funding of educational programming, and public policy debate to effect change.
+Please note: EMF is focused primarily on assisting documentary projects created for broad public distribution: national broadcast or release, generally does not generally include only local PBS station showings or single "four wall" theatrical events.

 ISSUES ADDRESSED